-- Follow any applicable employment agreement and - Ensure that there is a sound commercial basis for the restructuring and that it is supported by accurate and sufficient information - Articulate the proposed outcomes and the reasons for the restructuring clearly and comprehensively - Provide employees with the supporting information, and invite them to ask for more if they need it
+- Follow any applicable employment agreement and policies - Ensure that there are sound business reasons for the restructuring and that it is supported by accurate and sufficient information - Articulate the proposed outcomes and the reasons for the restructuring clearly and comprehensively - Provide employees with the supporting information, and invite them to ask for more if they need it

-- Provide key financial information if you are relying on financial performance to justify the restructuring - Provide draft job descriptions for new roles - Be prepared to provide employees with all information relevant to the restructuring.
-While you can withhold information if you have good reason for doing so (confidentiality, privacy or unreasonable prejudice to your commercial position), the threshold is high - If you do not want to provide certain information or documents, consider alternatives such as providing a summary or redacted document, and explain your reasons for refusing to disclose any information that has been requested - Advise employees they can have a support person present at any meeting and seek advice.
+- Provide key financial information if you are relying on financial performance to support the restructuring - Provide draft job descriptions for new roles - Be prepared to provide employees with all information relevant to the restructuring.
+While you can withhold information if you have good reason for doing so (confidentiality, privacy or unreasonable prejudice to your commercial position), the threshold is high - If you do not want to provide certain information or documents, consider alternatives such as providing a summary or redacted document, and explain your reasons for refusing to disclose any information that has been requested - Advise employees they can seek advice and have a support person/representative present at any meeting.